wolterbwambale/leaderboard/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/wolterbwambale/To-do-ist/issues/).
+Feel free to check the [issues page]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>